iphousehq/sugar/readme.md

 `IBuilder` implementation to help generating HTML fragments.

-### Http Service
+### Sugar.Web

-This service and its interface live in the `Sugar.Web` project.
+`HttpService` and its interface live in the `Sugar.Web` project.
 It wraps calls to .NET's HttpWebResponse with an interface that is easily mockable in a unit test.

-We wrote this class before HttpClient was introduced in .NET 4.0 and are considering this project near it's end of life.
+We wrote this class before `HttpClient` was introduced in .NET 4.0 and are considering this project near it's end of life.

+### Sugar.Http

+Checkout `Sugar.Html` if you're used to deal with `HttpClient` and you need to implement retry behaviours.

 ### Retry